Baltimore prosecutors drop murder case, add accessory charge against daughter in killing blamed on panhandler

 Jacquelyn Smith, a mechanical engineer at Aberdeen Proving Ground, was stabbed in her chest and killed.
 Her husband and stepdaughter held a tearful news conference, saying she was killed during an act of charity.

-They were driving together through East Baltimore when they encountered a woman panhandling with a baby, the father and daughter claimed.
-They said Jacquelyn Smith handed $10 to the woman, but a man rushed up, snatched at her purse and stabbed her.
+The father and daughter claimed they were driving together through East Baltimore when they encountered a woman panhandling with a baby.
+They said Jacquelyn Smith handed the woman $10, but a man rushed up, snatched at her purse and stabbed her.

 The story drew widespread attention and stoked fears of the homeless in the city.
 Celebrity Oprah Winfrey weighed in and wrote online, “This story struck my heart.
 I’ve done this a 1k times.
 But will think twice before ever doing again.”

 Behind the scenes, however, detectives were becoming suspicious.
-They wrote in charging documents that they noticed inconsistencies in their story.
+They wrote in charging documents that they noticed inconsistencies in the pair’s stories.

 Detectives wrote that Keith Smith’s close friend told them Smith had asked his own brother for help in murdering his wife.
 As the investigation heated up, they wrote, Keith searched for foreign countries where he could travel without a passport.